github/roadmap/README.md

 - A **feature stage** that describes the next expected stage of the roadmap item.
 See below for a guide to product stages.

-- A **milestone** that indicates the quarter in which we expect to deliver the next stage of the feature.
-You can also use the Project tab to see a milestone-by-milestone view.

 - A **feature area** that indicates the area of the product to which the item belongs.
 For a list of current product areas, see below.

 - One or more **product SKU** labels that indicate which product SKUs we expect the feature to be available in.
 For a list of current product SKUs, see below.